KAVU0611/codingtestf/README.md

 ## Sample Data

-Two example albums (`Acoustic Moments.tsv` and `Spectrum Dreams.tsv`) are included so the list page can be explored immediately.
+An example playlist lives under `playlist/demo/` with albums such as `Acoustic Moments.tsv` and `Spectrum Dreams.tsv` so the list page can be explored immediately after launching the server.
+Drop additional playlist folders next to `demo/` (e.g., copy the provided Windows `playlist` directory) and they will appear in the selector automatically.

 ## Requirements Checklist

+- ✅ Switch between playlist folders and list the tracks inside each one.
 - ✅ Add new albums through the application (creates TSV files).
 - ✅ Display a combined list of all tracks.
 - ✅ Filter by album name, artist name, or title prefix (e.g., titles starting with “A”).